NativeScript/docs-v7/start/ns-setup-installer.md

 _**Install**_ button

 A dialog is shown to the user to confirm the installation as it can take a lot of time and cannot be canceled.
-If &quot;Yes&quot; is clicked proceeds to the installation page and the installation process is started.
+If &quot;Yes&quot; is clicked, it proceeds to the installation page and the installation process is started.
 If &quot;No&quot; is clicked the dialog is closed.

 ### Installation Screen